neemoh/ATAR/README.md

 git clone https://github.com/neemoh/ATAR.git
 catkin build
 ```
-To test it, first make a folder named camera_info in the .ros folder in your
-home directory and copy the default_intrinsics.yaml file from the
-/ATAR/resources folder in camera_info.
-Then run the vr_test.launch file and click on
+To test it, run the test_vr.launch file and click on task 1.
+Wait for the
-task 8.
-Wait for the compound convex mesh to be generated and the task should
+compound convex mesh to be generated (you can see the progress in the terminal)
- run after that.
-You should see some spheres and cubes falling on a floor,
+and the task should run after that.
+You should see some spheres and mesh
- which would mean you have successfully built the libs.
+objects falling on a floor, while the camera rotates, which would mean you
+have successfully built the libs.
 Congrats!
  In case you have an nvidia card and its driver has benn installed, you can
  have faster graphics and also shadows.
 To test the shadows set the
  with_shadows flag to true in the vr_test.lanuch file.